The Rise of In-Message Experiences: AMP for Email, Rich Push, Push Stories, and HTML In-App Messages

 Long known as a "push channel," email's power has long been in encouraging recipients to take action elsewhere—whether in app, online, in person, or over the phone.
 Thanks to AMP for Email, it's now possible for marketers to build out rich, immersive, in-message experiences for customers to directly engage with, without ever leaving their inbox.
 Think of these AMP-powered messages as personalized mini-websites, microsites, or web experiences designed for email.

 Curious what AMP for Email looks like in practice?
-See how Braze client Babylon Health adopted the technology and how AMP improved their email click-through rates by 56%.
+See how Braze customer Babylon Health adopted the technology and how AMP improved their email click-through rates by 56%.

 Just as AMP for Email has enabled marketers to deliver immersive experiences directly in users' inboxes, today’s push notifications now offer the possibility for interactive, in-message experiences.